Images Depict Mature Plants

 Euonymus Manhattan for Sale Online

-Manhattan Euonymus also makes an incredible specimen plant when planted as a focal point throughout the landscape.
+Manhattan Euonymus is also a specimen plant when planted as a focal point throughout the landscape.
 They can withstand hard pruning with no burning and can be trimmed into a pyramid or ball shape or even trained along a wall as an espalier.

-During mid-summer, small white flower cluster form which produces small but attractive, pink ornamental fruit in the fall.
+During mid-summer, small white flower clusters form small but attractive, pink ornamental fruit in the fall.

 |Mature Height:||6 to 8 feet|